Leo the Mathematician: Life

 Leo was born in Thessaly, a cousin of the Patriarch of Constantinople, John the Grammarian.
-He was of Armenian descent.
+Little is known about his early life.
+(Note: There are speculations that Leo was of Armenian ancestry, but these claims have been challenged.
+Leo, in fact, identified himself as a "Hellene".
+There is a tendency amongst certain Byzantinists to propose an "Armenian" ancestry for certain Byzantine individuals and/or families with an obscure heritage as a "convenient solution", even if the evidence is flimsy, non-existent or completely fictional.)
 In his youth he was educated at Constantinople, but found higher education options limited in the city and thus travelled to the monasteries of Andros, where he could obtain rare manuscripts and was taught mathematics by an old monk.
 He originally taught privately in obscurity in Constantinople.
 The story goes that when one of his students was captured during the Byzantine–Arab Wars, the Caliph al-Mamun was so impressed by his knowledge of mathematics, providing proofs that his own scholars were unable to complete, and predictive abilities that he offered Leo great riches to come to Baghdad.
 Leo took the letter from the caliph to the Byzantine emperor Theophilos, who, impressed by his international repute, conferred on him a school (ekpaideutērion) in either the Magnaura or the church of the Forty Martyrs.